Cycling UK's Cycling Statistics

 TSNI Table 5

-- In England, around 4% commuting trips were cycled, a figure that has changed very little over the last few years.
-About two-thirds drove or were driven.
-(NTS 0412):
+In England, around 4% commuting trips were cycled, a figure that has changed very little over recent years.
+About two-thirds were driven.
+(NTS 0412).

-- When asked ‘what mode of transport do you typically use to get to work?’, 4% respondents to the National Survey of Wales said they cycled.
-Over three-quarters (76%), said they usually went by car.
-(Update not yet available).
-(NSW)
+When asked ‘what mode of transport do you typically use to get to work?’, 4% of respondents to the National Survey of Wales said they cycled.
+Over three-quarters (76%), said they usually went by car, with another 5% taking lifts.
+(Update not available at time of writing).
+(NSW).

-- 1% of journeys to work were cycled, while 81% were driven:
+1% of journeys to work were cycled, while 81% were driven.
+These figures have changed very little over the last decade.
+(TSNI table 4.3).

 Note: cycling-related data on occupation, income, ethnicity and impairment is not published by every government.

-- Full-time students were more likely to cycle at least three times a week than other people with occupations - 8.3% of them;
+- Full-time students were more likely to cycle at least three times a week than other people with occupations – 7.5% of them.

-- Next down were people with lower supervisory/technical or managerial, admin/professional jobs - about the same at 7% of them respectively;
+- Next down were people with lower supervisory/technical jobs (7.3%) and then those with managerial, admin/professional jobs (6.7%).

-- People in the highest real income level made 21 trips on average a year, suggesting that they were more likely to cycle than any other income group.
+People in the highest real income level made 20 trips on average a year, suggesting that they were more likely to cycle than any other group.

-- People who identified themselves as ‘White Other'/’mixed’ were more likely to cycle at least three times a week than any other ethnic group:
+People who identified themselves as ‘White Other’ were more likely to cycle at least three times a week than other ethnic groups.
+(These findings vary somewhat year-on-year, so if you’re interested in investigating further, check out the DfT’s table CW 0305, which goes back to 2015/16).

-- 6.6% of people with no disability cycled three times a week, compared to 2.6% with a limiting disability:
+6.3% of people with no disability cycled three times a week, compared to 2.9% with a limiting disability.

 People with a limiting long-standing illness, disability or infirmity were less likely to have cycled at any frequency than those without a limiting illness – just over 5% as opposed to around 11% respectively.
 (ATWCWales Chart 5).